KJCats/My-Notes/3 - Zettelkasten/How to make learning fun.md

 If you are bored while learning, you aren't learning effectively.

-## Effective Learning is always engaging
+## 2. Effective Learning is always engaging

+See learning like a puzzle, you have to figure out how the information link together.

+## 3.
 # References
 [If You Don’t Enjoy Learning, You’re Doing It Wrong](https://www.youtube.com/watch?v=6U8zNlqCa6M)